 It is hard going back and revisiting this time in your life, but I don’t just remember all of the bad.
 Yes, this was the hardest time of our lives.
 But, we also look back with a great deal of fondness.
 You, dad and I were given so much compassion, love, and support from family, friends, and even total strangers.
 God met our every need.
 When we were short on rent because of all the time your dad had to take off work grandma’s church unknowingly took up a collection for us and gave us the exact amount (down to the cent) we needed to pay it.
 There are so many examples.
 Your Aunt Julie, Amy, Nina, and Craig would visit often, not knowing she would soon suffer a similar plight.
 Your grandma Dolly and Grandpa McGregor bought us a car so we could make the drive back and forth to GR and came often to see you.
 All of your aunts and uncles were a constant presence.
 We were held up with that love and support when we were no longer able to stand on our own.

 As you became older you would often ask about your scars, especially the largest one.
 I named it your miracle.
 Because to me it was that and then some.
 It is the reason you're still here.
 But it was also because you didn’t like being different from the other kids.
 When you became older and friends would ask about it you would come up with some really funny stories about ninjas or pirates.
 Once at a soccer game when you were four a woman asked about it.
-You cheekily and incredulously responded with a, “Well my mom calls it my miracle, but I honestly don’t know why.”
+You cheekily and incredulously responded with a, “Well my mom calls it my miracle, but I quite honestly have no idea why.”
+You were four! 🙄

 I am so relieved that you don’t know what all the fuss is about.
 You don’t want to be defined by a disease you had when you were too little to understand.
 But those of us who do remember it cannot look at it any other way.
 There hasn’t been one day when I haven’t thought about you and thanked God that you’re still here.
 (Even the days when you made life miserable and I wanted to smack you into the next week).
 I cannot un-know it.
 I cannot un-remember it.
 None of us can.